Overview of the ESG Driven Amendment to AIFMD and the UCITS Directive

 - AIFMs and UCITS management companies must also ensure that senior management is responsible for the integration of sustainability risks in the performance of their existing activities.

 - Corporate UCITS that do not have a separate management company and UCITS management companies will be required to integrate sustainability risks into the management of their UCITS, taking into account the nature, scale and complexity of the UCITS.
 Under the draft amendments, this obligation does not extend to AIFMs, and notably was not proposed by ESMA in its technical advice.

 - When identifying the types of conflicts of interest that may damage the interests of a fund, AIFMs and UCITS management companies will be required to take into account those that may arise as a result of the integration of sustainability risks in their processes, systems and controls.
 Greenwashing, mis-selling and misrepresentation of investment strategies are all identified as potential sources of conflicts in the draft recitals.

-- AIFMs and UCITS management companies will be required to take into account sustainability risks and, where applicable,5 the principal adverse impact of investment decisions on sustainability factors when complying with their existing obligations regarding investment due diligence.
-The manner in which this is achieved will need to be disclosed in accordance with the Disclosure Regulation.6
+- AIFMs and UCITS management companies will be required to take into account sustainability risks and, where applicable,8 the principal adverse impact of investment decisions on sustainability factors when complying with their existing obligations regarding investment due diligence.
+The manner in which this is achieved will need to be disclosed in accordance with the Sustainable Finance Disclosure Regulation (SDFR).9

 - An AIFM’s and a UCITS management company’s risk management policy will need to cover sustainability risks.